 change?''; ``Can renewable energy subsidies reduce emissions and boost employment?''.
 Among other things, I'm currently working on forest management choices in East Kalimantan when costs and

-damages on residual stand differ between conventional and sustainable forest management techniques, and on coal supply elasticities for the US.
+damages on residual stand differ between conventional and sustainable forest management techniques, and on an assessment of proposals to reform the EU ETS.

 The Green Paradox and its empirical relevance for economists

-My paper, with Corrado Di Maria and Ian Lange, on the response of coal mines and electric power utilities in the US to the announcement of the Acid Rain Program, has been accepted for publication
+My paper, with Corrado Di Maria and Ian Lange, on the response of coal mines and electric power utilities in the US to the announcement of the Acid Rain Program, has appeared

 in European Economic Review.
 We show that coal prices fell after the announcement of the future cap on sulphur dioxide emissions, and more so for high-sulphur coal.
 However, only utilities